joehalloran/sql-coursework/README.md

 The term "prescriptions" again needs interpretation.
 Again, I have looked at the 'items' value for sake of consistency between answers.

 ```
-select practice, sum(items) as "metformin prescriptions" from treatment where bnf_name like "%metformin%" group by practice order by sum(items) desc limit 10;
+SELECT practice,
+       sum(items) AS "metformin prescriptions"
+FROM treatment
+WHERE bnf_name LIKE "%metformin%"
+GROUP BY practice
+ORDER BY sum(items) DESC
+LIMIT 10;
 +----------+-------------------------+
 | practice | metformin prescriptions |
 +----------+-------------------------+